Aesthetics, Somatics and Embodied Philosophy

 (un) Threading Dance Technique / solo dance articulations

-Practitioners use tools to sense the body within a dynamic system while dancing.
-They apply images and touch into the body’s circuitry, systems and forces to generate new dance, undoing hierarchical training with a musculoskeletal bias, in the process.
+Practitioners sense the body within a dynamic system while dancing.
+They apply tools and images and touch into the body’s circuitry, systems and forces to generate new dance, undoing hierarchical training with a musculoskeletal bias, in the process.
 We can directionally shift between physical and spatial planes with great ease by connecting forces between body, earth and space.
 In working with a responsive structure dancers play with various expressions of “the body as space and form”, heightening perception of time and space and quality of attention.

 Dynamic Embodiment (somatics)

 Move from qualities specific to each system and explore how the embodied imagination and body intelligence work together in communications across systems.

 Dance Becoming the Future We Want / Choreographic Communing